XxAcielxX/arch-plasma-install/README.md

 ## Login as USER and let's connect to the internet again! <a name="reconnect-to-the-internet"></a>

-For some reason, Arch seems to forget that we were just connected to the internet.\
-Since we're now using NetworkManager instead of iwd, the connection process is slightly different.\
+Since we're now using NetworkManager instead of iwd, our connection settings have been lost (and the connection process is slightly different)\
-\
-Firstly, to take a look at what netowkr stations you have installed on your computer, use the command:
+Firstly, to take a look at what network stations you have installed on your computer, use the command:
 ```
 nmcli device
 ```